The GenomeComputer Company

 What about privacy?

-Humankind Bio, Inc. is a Delaware Public Benefit Corporation β€” legally bound by its charter to never sell or license your individual genetic data.
+Genetic Superintelligence Company is a Delaware Public Benefit Corporation β€” legally bound by its charter to never sell or license your individual genetic data.
 We don't sell your data, share it with researchers, or use it to train models.
 There is no "optional research program."
 You can request sample and data deletion after your file is delivered.
 All samples are deleted by our lab within 30 days.
 Our lab never holds PII.

 Can I use this for medical decisions?